jara001/f1tenth-rules/rules_v3.md

 ~~The faulty team is not allowed to use manual control to speed up the car and overtake the opponent.~~ ~~The faulty team can only overtake the opponent if the opponent crashes.~~

-One head-to-head race consists of two teams racing against each other.
+~~One head-to-head race consists of two teams racing against each other.
 One race has a dedicated timeslot of around 10 minutes.
 If one team is not showing up in these 10 minutes and let their car race, the other team won.
 If at some point along the race a car is not able to drive anymore (e.g. hardware issue, software not running etc.) and the teams are not able to restart the car withing the 10 minutes, the other team wins the race.
-No time extensions are given and after the 10 minutes we move on to the next time slot and the next team.
+No time extensions are given and after the 10 minutes we move on to the next time slot and the next team.~~

+One head-to-head race consists of two teams racing against each other.
+One race has a dedicated timeslot, e.g., 10 minutes.

+_Note: Add something about starting on time, regardless of the teams._

 ~~Each race consists of three rounds, the team that wins two rounds wins the race.~~

-Both competing cars start from the same starting line used in the qualifications.
+~~Both competing cars start from the same starting line used in the qualifications.~~

+Both competing cars start for the same starting line.

     The teams will start side-by-side seperated by one car width (30cm) from each other.
     For the first round, the team that ranked higher in qualifications chooses the starting position (left or right).
 The other team starts on the opposite side.